Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/binding-resolution.md

 ## What happens during resolution

-During binding resolution, the action automatically calls [`InputSystem.FindControls<>()`](xref:UnityEngine.InputSystem.InputSystem) (filtering for devices assigned to the InputActionMap, if there are any) for the Binding path of each of the Action's bindings.
+During binding resolution, the action automatically calls [`InputSystem.FindControls<>()`](xref:UnityEngine.InputSystem.InputSystem) (filtering for devices assigned to the InputActionMap, if there are any) for the binding path of each of the Action's bindings.
 This creates a list of resolved Controls that are now bound to the Action.

 Note that a single [binding control path](control-paths.md) can match multiple Controls.
 For example: